JZGriffis/Custom_TC_AWC/PR_Indicator/README.md

 # PR Indicator

-This customization is adding a indicator on Item Revisions when it is used in PR using the CMHasProblem relation.
-This is done by using a custom TypeReference property on the Item Revision to the GnProblemItemRevision's.
-This property is created in BMIDE and will need ITK to pull the related PR's to the Item Revisions.
+This customization is adding a indicator in AWC on Item Revisions when that Item Revision is in a Problem Report's CMHasProblemItem relation.
+This mimic's the behavor of the OOTB Active Change (Authoring Change) in AWC.

+The custom indicator is placed on a custom property on ItemRevision.
+This property is created in BMIDE as a TypedReference property on ItemRevision referencing GnProblemItemRevision as an unlimited array.
+To populate this property will need ITK to pull the related PR's to the Item Revisions.
+That ITK is not covered here.

 This customization was created and tested in AWC5.2.